subarnop/PokemonGAN/README.md

 # PokemonGAN

-We are making a DCGAN to generate newer variants of [Pokemon](https://drive.google.com/open?id=1qWuOlnPc4bYRTbKoQDZZWXjo9UcEcPWD) from random noise inputs.
+We are making a DCGAN to generate newer variants of [Pokemon](https://drive.google.com/open?id=1qWuOlnPc4bYRTbKoQDZZWXjo9UcEcPWD)(link to training dataset) from random noise inputs.

 The DCGAN used in this project is based on the paper by [Chintala et al.](https://arxiv.org/pdf/1511.06434.pdf)